- B2B Content Growth Hacks 🔝

 Use a form tool (like HubSpot Forms) to gate resources.

-Add UTM tags to the share buttons on your blog.
+Add UTM tags to all share buttons on your blog.

-Monitor social media networks (e.g., LinkedIn posts) and Slack/Discord groups where your audience hangs out → track link clicks via UTM tags or a link shortener like Bitly.
+Monitor social channels (LinkedIn, Slack, Discord, etc.) where your audience hangs out.
+Track link clicks via UTM parameters or link shorteners like Bitly.

 Step 5: Compare funnel vs. loop performance